 There was surprisingly little information about the cycle route; we followed Eurovelo 5 most of the way, but given that about half of all the Eurovelo routes are yet to be realised and not just remain pretty lines on a map, we weren’t confident that the cycle path up the Canal au Marne du Rhin didn’t just end at the tunnel…

 Sarrebourg was quite a nice place with the protective shield of hindsight; having found a bookshop (a minute before they closed for their 2 hour lunch break), we scooted in and got two maps, and were then assisted to some degree by a rather drink-happy man who enjoyed studying the maps sprawled across the handlebars.
-It became clear he had no clue how to read a map, but he decided to show us the way anyway and led us (actually accurately!) down to the end of the highstreet and onto the main roads.
-Well done to him.
-We continued along the road, decided to take several wrong turnings, and then paused to work out where we were and our futures for tr next hour.
-Zara maintains that Joanne should have had coffee and it wouldn’t have happened if I hadn’t been suffering withdrawal…
+It became clear he had no clue how to read a map, but he decided to show us the way anyway and led us (actually accurately!) down to the end of the high street and onto the main roads.
+Well done to him!
+We continued along the road, decided to take several wrong turnings, and then paused to work out where we were and our futures for the next hour.
+Zara maintains that Joanne should have had coffee and it would have happened if she wasn’t suffering with caffeine withdrawal…

-Having made the naive assumption that tonights accommodation couldn’t have the same number of stairs as that youth hostel, we arrived in Verangéville and discovered that in the 2 storey hostel, we had an attic room on the two and a half floor.
-Not just that, but our luxuriös suite comprised of a double bed and a plug-in toilet and a slim shower cabin all within a 15m2 space!
-It was an accomplishment in spacial design, and utterly useless for trying to fit two humans in.
+Having made the naive assumption that tonights accommodation couldn’t have the same number of stairs as that youth hostel, we arrived in Verangéville and discovered that in the 2 storey hostel, we had an attic room on the third floor.
+Not just that, but our luxurious suite comprised of a double bed and a plug-in toilet and a slim shower cabin all within a 15m2 space!
+It was an accomplishment in spacial design, and utterly useless for trying to fit two tired humans in.
 Especially when if Zara was standing in one area, there was little enough floorspace for Joanne to get up and go anywhere.
 But it was cheap, watertight and we didn’t fall through the floorboards! 👍

-We failed at finding much dinner; we left the grim place with the Intention of finding the centre of Verangéville, but it didn’t appear to exist.
+We failed at finding much dinner; we left the grim place with the intention of finding the centre of Verangéville, but it didn’t appear to exist.
 We ambled around the railway and an industrial area to stretch our legs, and eventually turned to asking the local inhabitants.
-One helpful man and his dog, in reponse to the question if we could find a restuarant or a grocery shop nearby, pointed at the nearby pizza takeaway as if we were short-sighted and shrugged that if was the only place around.
+One helpful man and his dog, in response to the question if we could find a restaurant or a grocery shop nearby, pointed at the nearby pizza takeaway as if we were short-sighted and shrugged as if it was the only place around.
 We bought one, took it back to our little room, and scoffed it whilst preparing the route for tomorrow.
-Zara was on a see-food diet and couldnt not eat most of the baguette that was bought for tomorrow’s lunch too!
+Zara was on a see-food diet and couldn’t not eat most of the baguette that was bought for tomorrow’s lunch too!
 Philippe has already sorted us a hotel in Saint Dizier, so that’ll be our destination on Sunday night!